Lady Davis Institute

 prem.ponka [at] mcgill.ca

 Iron (Fe) is an essential nutrient required for oxygen transfer, energy production, and cell growth.
 While it is necessary for life, it is highly toxic in excess, and Fe balance in the body must be strictly regulated.
 Current research focuses on:

-1) The biochemistry and molecular biology of intracellular Fe metabolism, primarily in immature erythroid cells.
+(1) The biochemistry and molecular biology of intracellular iron and heme metabolism in erythroid cells: